kucukkgl/it4076-labs/lab-osint.md

 #### **Tasks:**

 1. **Run a Whois Command on `nmap.org`:**
-   - Run the following command to gather Whois information on `nmap.org`.
+   - Run the following command on the Kali terminal to gather Whois information on `nmap.org`.
      - **Command:**
-       ```bash
+       ```
        whois nmap.org
        ```
    - **Deliverables:**
      - Paste a screenshot of all the information you received.

 2. **Repeat the Whois Scan for the Following Domains:**
-   - Run Whois scans for the following domains and provide screenshots of useful information.
+   - Run Whois scans on the Kali terminal for the following domains and provide screenshots of useful information.
      - **Domains to scan:**
        - `Arrests.com`
        - `Brittanica.com`